Scaranman/Portfolio-Site/content/en/project/VCG/index.md

 ### Future Plans

 The designs shown here show just a snapshop of the all the areas of the vendor client gateway.
-The designs shown here are for the phase 1 of a 3-phase rollout:
+The designs shown here are for first phase of a 3-phase rollout:

 1. Redesign of existing features and functionality
 2. Adding addtional functionality (TBD)
 3. TBD

-Because these designs are more of a redesign of existing features and functionality, some flow can still be a little bit awkward (such as how users interact with solicitations).
+Because these designs are more of a redesign of existing features and functionality, some flows can still be a little bit awkward (such as how users interact with solicitations).

-Hopefully, once this 1st phase is rolled out, we'll see an uptick in module purchases and usage and as we get more users, we can get a lot more feedback than we currently recieve and use that to further improve it in the next phases.
+Hopefully, once this first phase is rolled out, we'll see an uptick in module purchases and usage and as we get more users, we can get a lot more feedback than we currently recieve and use that to further improve it in the next phases.

 <!-- ### Conclusion and Results